googleapis/gax-nodejs/client-libraries.md

 [`@grpc/grpc-js`](https://www.npmjs.com/package/@grpc/grpc-js), uses Node.js
 `http2` module.

+#### HTTP/1.1 REST API mode

+- `options.fallback`: `true`, `"rest"`, or `false`, use HTTP fallback mode.
+  Default value is `false`, unless the `window` object is defined.

-If you need to use the client library in non-Node.js environment or when gRPC cannot be used for any reason, you can use the HTTP/1 fallback mode.
+If you need to use the client library in non-Node.js environment or when gRPC cannot be used for any reason, you can use the HTTP/1.1 fallback mode.
 In this mode, a special browser-compatible transport implementation is used instead of gRPC transport.

+There are two supported gRPC fallback modes:

+- set `options.fallback` to `"rest"`: the library will send and receive JSON payload, HTTP/1.1 REST API endpoints will be used.
+This mode is recommended for fallback.

+- set `options.fallback` to `true`: the library will send and receive serialized protobuf payload to special endpoints accepting serialized protobufs over HTTP/1.1.

 In browser context (if the `window` object is defined) the fallback mode is enabled automatically; set `options.fallback` to `false` if you need to override this behavior.

-- `options.fallback`: `true` or `false`, use HTTP fallback mode.
-Default value is `false`, unless the `window` object is defined.
+Note that `options.fallback` accepts boolean values (`true` and `false`) for compatibility only.
+We recommend using `"rest"` to use HTTP/1.1 instead of gRPC.

 ## Calling API methods